 In April 2005, the first Water Use Permits were issued to property owners in the Del Monte Forest who purchased water from the Pebble Beach Company (PBC).
 Property owners taking advantage of this program pay PBC for the Entitlement and receive documentation of their purchase.
 The District processes and records a Water Use Permit on the title of the property that provides notice of the amount of Water Entitlement available.
 Water Permits are required when the property owner desires to use the water available from a Water Use Permit.
-As of June 30, 2021, 668

-Water Use Permits and Water Permits had been issued for a total of 61.069 AFA new and expanded uses.
+As of June 30, 2022, 702 Water Use Permits and Water Permits had been issued for a total of 68.326 AFA new and expanded uses.

 Ordinance No. 132.
 In January 2008, the Board adopted Ordinance No. 132 (adding Rule 23.6) to allow the expansion and extension of the Cal-Am system to provide Connections to, and Potable water service for the use on and benefit of property located within Sand City.
 This rule enables the issuance of Sand City Water Use Permits for new and expanded water uses on Sand City Sites, in a cumulative amount of no more than 206 AFA.
-As of June 30, 2021, 25 Water Use Permits and Water Permits had been issued for a total of 7.115 AFA.
+As of June 30, 2022, 31 Water Use Permits and Water Permits had been issued for a total of 7.753 AFA.

 Ordinance No. 165.
 In August 2015, the Board adopted Ordinance No. 165 (adding Rule 23.8) to allow the expansion and extension of the Cal-Am system to provide Connections to, and Potable water service for the use on and benefit of property located within the Carmel River watershed and the City of Carmel-by-the-Sea.
 This rule enables the issuance of Malpaso Water Use Permits for new and expanded water uses on Carmel River watershed and the City of Carmel-by-the-Sea Sites, in a cumulative amount of no more than 80 AFA.
-As of June 30, 2021, 243 Water Use Permits and Water Permits had been issued for a total of 19.153 AFA.
+As of June 30, 2022, 272 Water Use Permits and Water Permits had been issued for a total of 20.598 AFA.

 Ordinance No. 166.
 In August 2015, the Board adopted Ordinance No. 166 (adding Rule 23.8) to allow the expansion and extension of the Cal-Am system to provide Connections to, and Potable water service for the use on and benefit of property located within the Seaside Groundwater Basin.
 This rule enables the issuance of D.B.O.
 Development Water Use Permits for new and expanded water uses on Sites within the Seaside Groundwater Basin, in a cumulative amount of no more than 13.950 AFA.
-As of June 30, 2021, 12 Water Use Permits and Water Permits had been issued for a total of 3.784 AFA.
+As of June 30, 2022, 14 Water Use Permits and Water Permits had been issued for a total of 3.784 AFA.

 Ordinance No. 168.
-In December 15, 2015, the Board adopted Ordinance No. 168 (adding Rule 23.9) to allow the expansion and extension of the Cal-Am system to provide Connections to, and Potable water service for the use on and benefit of property located within City of Pacific Grove.
+On December 15, 2015, the Board adopted Ordinance No. 168 (adding Rule 23.9) to allow the expansion and extension of the Cal-Am system to provide Connections to, and Potable water service for the use on and benefit of property located within City of Pacific Grove.
 This rule enables the issuance of City of Pacific Grove Water Use Permits for new and expanded water uses on Sites within the City of Pacific Grove, in a cumulative amount of no more than 38.390 AFA.
-As of June 30, 2021, 61 Water Use Permits and Water Permits had been issued for a total of 6.024 AFA.
+The District Reserve was also replenished by nine acre-feet by this ordinance.
+As of June 30, 2022, 103 Water Use Permits and Water Permits had been issued for a total of 7.465 AFA.